 If there is one core principle in which the Power of TED* work rests, it is this: You always have a choice about how you respond to life events.
-You may not like all of your choices – and the range of choices may be narrow – however, you always have a choice.
+You may not always like your choices, and your range of choices may be narrow.
+However, you always have a choice.

-You meet multiple choice points every day.
-Even a simple email presents choice points.
+You meet multiple choice points, or decisions, every day.
+Even a simple email presents several decision points.
 Do you read it now or later?
 Do you interpret it as a threat or an opportunity?
-Do you respond now or later?
+What do you write in response?
 Whom do you copy?

-Our lives are made up of a series of small – and occasionally momentous – choice points.
-What you decide in the choice points becomes the life you create.
+Our lives are made up of a series of small and occasionally momentous choice points.
+What you choose when you face choice points significantly influences the life you create.

-David faced such a choice point a few weeks ago when he received a text from a colleague about needing to have a conversation about a major client.
-His initial reaction on seeing the text was “oh no, something is wrong!”
-He avoided calling right away by going to his email inbox for a while.
-Finally, he caught himself and said internally, “wait a minute, this could be anything – and it could be something good!”
-He shifted his focus to dealing positively with whatever it was about, made the call, and was pleasantly surprised by its outcome.
+David faced such a choice point a few weeks ago when he received a text from a client asking for a conversation as soon as possible.
+His initial reaction to the text was: “Oh no, something is wrong!”
+He avoided calling right away and distracted himself with emails.
+Finally, he caught himself and said internally: “Wait a minute, this could be anything and it could be something good!”
+He shifted his focus to responding to the text with a positive mindset, made the call, and was pleasantly surprised by its outcome.

-Honor your choice points as a gift.
-Name it by stating: “this is a choice point.”
-By labeling the moment, your brain becomes more self-aware and snaps out of any numbing activity (like constant emails or playing another game on your electronic device) that might distract your attention.
+- Honor your choice point as a gift.
+Name the moment by stating: “This is a choice point.”
+By labeling the moment your brain becomes more self-aware and snaps out of any numbing activity (like constant emails or playing another game on your electronic device) that might distract your attention.

-Turn toward your choice point rather than push it away.
-As you turn toward the moment, you will appreciate it rather than fill it with the next distraction.
+- Consciously turn toward your choice point rather than push it away.
+As you turn toward the moment, you can appreciate it rather than fill it with the next distraction.

-Visualize the choice point and the empowering choices you can make.
+- Visualize the choice point and the empowering choices you can make.
 Explore the range of choices (again, they may be few, or they may be many).
 The neural circuits in your brain begin to prepare for the new response when you visualize the new behavior.
 This is the same approach athletes use when they visualize successful sports moves.

-When you recognize and honor a choice point and resist the urge to stay busy or go to the next thing, you are leveraging one of the most important moments in your life and will have a greater chance of using these empowering moments and may be pleasantly surprised at the unlimited possibilities that emerge.
+When you recognize and honor a choice point, you are leveraging one of the most important moments in your life as a Creator.
+You will have a greater chance of wisely using these empowering moments and may be pleasantly surprised at the unlimited possibilities that emerge.